-The now-global ADAPT Parkour Coaching Qualifications were a central pillar of the growing credibility of parkour in the UK, as the seamless high quality delivery of these certification courses by tutors like Dan and Forrest, and later by veteran practitioners Chris ‘Blane’ Rowat, Chris Keighley and Andy Pearson, made the sports coaching world sit up and take notice.
+The now-global ADAPT Parkour Coaching Qualifications were a central pillar of the growing credibility of parkour in the UK, as the seamless high quality delivery of these certification courses by tutors like Dan and Forrest, and later by veteran practitioners like Chris ‘Blane’ Rowat and Chris Keighley, made the sports coaching world sit up and take notice.
 Indeed, Sport England once relayed that parkour had the most robust and complete set of coaching qualifications amongst any sport in the UK!
 The Parkour UK ADAPT Qualifications went on to become accredited via 1st4Sport Qualifications, the major accrediting body for sport coaching in the UK, and from there ADAPT went on to be adopted around the world.

 This quality delivery of certifications, workshops, events, courses and classes by our founding members combined with the incredible persistence and problem-solving skills of one Eugene Minogue at Westminster to overcome every obstacle thrown in the path of Parkour UK.
 Emulating the core principle of parkour – to adapt to any obstacle and find a way to surpass it – the founders of Parkour UK refused to give up, even when faced with literally years of, sometimes understandable, delays from the governmental sporting authorities.
 It took more than 9 years of constant work and consistent delivery of parkour, jumping through every hoop and passing every test, for recognition to occur.
 Nine years.

-And it took more than just skill at parkour and at coaching and a wizard of the sporting institution in Mr Minogue.
-Our own Head of IT, Andy Pearson, built the original websites for Parkour UK, developed the social media, even designed the very logo that is now the official brand of the NGB, using silhouettes of PKGen founder Stephane Vigroux in action!
-Little known fact: Andy also came up with the name for London’s LEAP Parkour Park – the London Experience of Art du deplacement and Parkour!
+And it took more than just skill at parkour and at coaching and a wizard of the sporting institution in Mr. Minogue.
+The team at PKGen built the original websites for Parkour UK, developed the social media, even designed the very logo that is now the official brand of the NGB, using silhouettes of PKGen founder Stephane Vigroux in action!
+Little known fact: we also came up with the name for London’s LEAP Parkour Park – the London Experience of Art du deplacement and Parkour!
 This amazing structure was the largest parkour facility anywhere in the world for many years, the first major facility in the UK, and was entirely designed by Parkour Generations and installed by one of our manufacturing partners Freemove.
 We still use it today for classes and events, and it’s very fitting that LEAP hosted the official announcement event today with the Parkour UK Board meeting Minister for Sport Tracey Crouch for press calls and photo shoots.

 The contributions of individuals like film-maker Julie Angel and photographer Andy ‘Kiell’ Day also deserve mention, as it was their coverage of those early years that put the work of Parkour Generations and Parkour UK in the public eye to such great effect.
 Julie’s Jump Westminster documentary about the City of Westminster / Parkour Generations social inclusion project in the inner city raised eyebrows at many levels of the sport authorities, and Andy’s photography appeared in just about every newspiece and magazine article on parkour for years.
 We’d also like to tip the hat to the legendary Mike Christie, maker of the seminal Jump London and Jump Britain documentaries which quite literally put parkour on the map.
 Little known fact #2: Mike actually came up with the name Parkour Generations!